List of pharaohs deified during lifetime: Pharaohs deified during their lifetime

+Pharaonic era cult comparison

+A colossal statue of Amenhotep III and Queen Tiye, built after his first sed festival and subsequent self-deification of himself and his wife.

 In overview, aside from Senusret III, all confirmed cultic devotion to deified forms of indigenous ancient Egyptian pharaohs occurred within relative chronological proximity to each other.
 Similarities of those cults has been noted by scholars.
 Egyptologist Lanny Bell wrote that: